LizMyers/Maraschino/README.md

 ###Quick Start
 If you're working with a framework such as Twitter Bootstrap or Ionic, you may already have the fonts and css installed.
 If so, skip to **step 5: selecting icons**.
 To install icon font(s), do the following:

 **1.Download 1 or more icon fonts**.
-We've got links to them here: http://maraschino.lizmyers.webfactional.com#downloads/
+We've got links to them here: http://maraschino.lizmyers.webfactional.com" target="#downloads">

 **2. Unzip the files to your desktop**